twut/GEOBIM_Tool/README.md

 This will change the parameter of all floors.
 If you want to only change one floor parameters, you can use the .yaml file to change it.

+For the BIM with normal rectangle floor shape, "All floor overlap bounding box" will be a better solution.
+It will not calculated the concave hull of each floor, instead the Oriented Bonding Boxes are used to get overlap.